-• ( Some strains of gonorrhea are resistant to common treatments

-Ensure your partner is treated and do not have sex until you both are effectively treated.
+- Some strains of gonorrhea are resistant to common treatments. - Ensure your partner is treated and do not have sex until you both are effectively treated. - Ask your provider for a follow-up test in 3 months to ensure treatment was effective (for both STIs).